 In terms of turnout, voter participation in General District Elections generally falls between 25% to 29%.
 Voter turnout in the two previous Presidential Statewide General Elections (2008 and 2012) was over 79%.
 Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010, and 46% (a historical low) in 2014.
-For the past seven elections, voter turnout for Statewide General Elections has been at least 20% higher than for General District Elections, so a move to Statewide General Elections is likely to substantially increase voter participation for the Granada Community Services District.
+For the past seven elections, voter turnout for Statewide General Elections has been at least 20% higher than for General District Elections, so a move to Statewide General Elections is likely to substantially increase voter participation for future Midcoast Community Council elections.